MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 1/The Nature of Science.md

 [[2022-08-23]]
-I. Science aims to understand the natural world through observathion and reasoning
+I. Science aims to understand the natural world through observation and reasoning
 	A. Begins with observations
 		- Much of science is purely descriptive
 			a.
 Modifies as more information surfaces